What every man should know about prostate cancer

 What are the treatment options for prostate cancer?

 Prostate cancer is a slow-growing tumor, and not all prostate cancers need to be treated.
-Non-treatment options may include observation and active surveillance.
-Observation is a way of monitoring prostate cancer without treating it, and usually doesn’t involve regular biopsies or frequent testing.
+Active surveillance is a way of monitoring prostate cancer without treating it.
 Active surveillance is tracking the prostate cancer’s status through routine PSA tests, DREs, biopsies and imaging, where action is taken only if the cancer changes or grows.

 However, depending on the stage and grade of the disease, there are multiple treatment options for cancer that is clinically localized to the prostate and has not spread outside the prostate.
 Some treatment options are: